Pandemic exercise highlights updates that are needed to US policies

 - Develop a national plan to effectively harness all US healthcare assets in a catastrophic pandemic.

-- Implement an international strategy for addressing research that increases pandemic risks.
+- Implement an international strategy for addressing research that decreases pandemic risks.

 - Ensure the national security community is well prepared to prevent, detect, and respond to infectious disease emergencies.